 When many Americans sheltered in their homes early in the coronavirus pandemic, meal delivery sales reached new heights.
 Our data reveals that in May 2022, sales for meal delivery services grew 8 percent year-over-year.

 When U.S. cities and states faced shelter-in-place orders to limit the spread of the coronavirus, Americans’ reduced mobility resulted in plummeting sales at rideshare companies.
-With the exception of a late 2020 dip, sales have been gradually recovering since April 2020.
-However, Uber sales were still down 21 percent year-over-year and Lyft sales were down 19 percent year-over-year as of March 2021.
+With the exception of year-end dips in 2020 and 2021, sales have been gradually recovering since April 2020.

 U.S. consumer spending has been altered by the coronavirus pandemic.
 By analyzing industry-level data, consumer spending trends can provide insight into which sectors of the economy are recovering fastest.

 While demand for grocery delivery still exceeds pre-pandemic levels, sales have been gradually declining in 2021.
 Through all of the expansion and contraction over the past few years, Instacart and Walmart Grocery continue to be leaders in the grocery delivery space.